bitwebs/bitdrive/README.md

   - `name`: the name of the file to be stored
   - `opts`
-    - `key`: the [feed key](https://github.com/hypercore-protocol/hypercore#feedkey) of the underlying Hypercore instance
+    - `key`: the [feed key](https://github.com/bitwebs/unichain#feedkey) of the underlying Unichain instance
-    - `discoveryKey`: the [discovery key](https://github.com/hypercore-protocol/hypercore#feeddiscoverykey) of the underlying Hypercore instance
+    - `discoveryKey`: the [discovery key](https://github.com/bitwebs/unichain#feeddiscoverykey) of the underlying Unichain instance
-  - `drive`: the current Hyperdrive instance
+  - `drive`: the current Bitdrive instance

 Options include: